Cardiovascular Health Consequences of Long-Duration Space Flight (Vascular) - 03.25.14

 Vascular first began operations on Increment 21/22.

-- Recent advances in medicine have linked certain blood proteins and hormones to cardiovascular stress and disease.
+Recent advances in medicine have linked certain blood proteins and hormones to cardiovascular stress and disease.
 Levels of these markers are used by doctors as early indicators of cardiovascular health.
-Astronauts will undergo blood tests before, during and after their space flights to look for these proteins and hormones, and particularly for any changes in their levels when they return from space.
-The astronauts will also have images taken and pressure measurements done that measure the elasticity of their arteries before and after their flight.
+Astronauts Crewmembers will undergo blood tests before, during and after their space flights to look for these proteins and hormones, and particularly for any changes in their levels when they return from space.
+The astronauts crewmembers will also have images taken and pressure measurements done that measure the elasticity of their arteries before and after their flight.

-- These experiments will provide new information on cardiovascular structural and functional adaptations to long-duration space flight - changes that might impact the crewmember’s lifelong health, even beyond their return from ISS.
+These experiments can provide new information on cardiovascular structural and functional adaptations to long-duration space flight - changes that might impact the crewmember’s lifelong health, even beyond their return from ISS.
 It is important to establish clear patterns of response regarding cardiovascular risk factors for long-duration stays on ISS before longer missions are undertaken.

 The Cardiovascular Health Consequences of Long-Duration Space Flight (Vascular) investigation studies the impact of space flight on the blood vessels of long-duration space explorers.
 Long-term habitation on board the International Space Station can expose the human body to many unique stressors that could have life-long implications concerning cardiovascular health.
 The chronic change in gravitational forces, the alteration in physical activity patterns, and social factors associated with confinement, could impact structural and functional properties of the vascular system and induce changes such as accelerated stiffening and the development of atherosclerosis which may parallel the aging process.
 Scientists hypothesize that long-duration space travel will be associated with increased blood concentrations of markers (e.g. blood proteins) indicative of vascular growth, inflammation and oxidative stress.
 Scientists also hypothesize that these blood markers will accompany gravity-induced alterations in structure of arterial walls (e.g. smaller arteries), especially in the crewmember’s legs.
 These blood markers of vascular growth, inflammation and stress will be obtained from blood samples before launch, in flight and return to Earth.
 The blood markers are correlated with non-invasive functional testing including ultrasounds of vascular dimensions, vascular compliance (elasticity), endothelium dependent dilation of arteries in the arm and the leg (using simple exercises and cuff occlusion) and endothelium independent dilation of arteries in the arm and the leg (by administering a nitroglycerin spray).
 The impact of these functional tests will also be evaluated for short-term cardiovascular health by comparing the altered vascular dilatory processes to the results from the upright posture testing phases of the current experiments (sit and stand) on return from ISS.
 These experiments will provide new information on cardiovascular structural and functional adaptations to long-duration space flight, changes that might impact crewmember’s lifelong health, even beyond their return from ISS or during future long-duration missions.